TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 _Cookies and Pixel Tags_.
 You may stop or restrict cookies and pixel tags on your computer or purge cookies from your browser by adjusting your web browser preferences.
 However, if you “turn off,” purge, or disable cookies or pixel tags, although you may still use the Services, you may not be able to use all of the features, functions, or services available on the Services.

 _Your Newsletter and Email Subscriptions_.
 You can opt out or unsubscribe to a newsletter or other email list at any time by following the instructions at the end of the newsletters or emails you receive.
 Please allow five to ten business days for changes to take effect.
 On some Services, member service-related communications are an integral part of such Services to which you subscribe and you may continue to receive emails as part of that particular portion of the Services unless you cancel your account, even if you opt out of the newsletters or email list.
+If you have provided more than one email address to us, you may continue to be contacted unless you request to unsubscribe each email address you have provided

 _Push Notifications_.
 We send you push notifications from time-to-time in order to update you about any events or promotions that we may be running.
 If you no longer wish to receive these types of communications, you may turn them off at the device level.
 To ensure you receive proper notifications, we will need to collect certain information about your device such as operating system and user identification information.

-_**California Residents**_ .
+_California Residents_.
 In accordance with the California Online Privacy Protection Act, we may collect Personal Information about your online activities when you use the Services.
 While we give our users many avenues to opt out of providing Personal Information, we do not respond to Web browsers’ “do not track” signals.
 If you wish for us to refrain from gathering your Personal Information, please see our section on How to Change or Control What Is Collected.
 California’s “Shine the Light” law, Civil Code Section 1798.83, permits our users who are California residents to periodically request and obtain certain information about any Personal Information disclosed to third parties for direct marketing purposes.
 If you are a California resident and wish to make such a request, please submit your request in writing to:

 Ziff Davis
 28 East 28th Street